-You can’t have Christmas dinner with glazed ham.
-I love the smoked ham but you can use unsmoked and it works the same.
+You can’t have Christmas dinner without glazed ham.
+I love the smoked ham on the bone but you can use unsmoked and it works the same.
+This one is so moist, soft, and sticky.
+It has so many wonderful textures and flavours in one piece of meat.

 3-4 kg smoked ham (cook for 35mins per kg)